12:30–1:30 Pm Keynote

 Taming the crazy when Homeschooling Multiple Grades

-Felicia Johnson A veteran homeschool mama of 8 kiddos.
+Felicia Johnson A veteran homeschool mama of 8 kiddos, Felicia Johnson wants to help homeschool parents understand homeschooling various grade levels at once.
 Homeschooling multiple ages with little ones underfoot is only a job for Super Mom!
-In this workshop she will share some tips, tricks and strategies to keep the chaos to a minimum and help you find balance to your homeschool day.
+In this workshop she will share some tips, tricks and strategies to keep the chaos to a minimum and help you find balance in your homeschool day.

-A panel of veteran homeschoolers will answer questions and talk through what homeschooling has looked like for them.
+A panel of veteran homeschoolers will answer questions and talk through what homeschooling has looked like for them as teachers and as students.
 Questions will be gathered via Facebook/Instagram/Email and a moderator will host the discussion.
+Have questions to submit?
+DM us on Instagram or send them through on Facebook Messenger.

 One Million Tales of Adventure for Boys and Girls: tips for making history interesting

-J. Aaron Gruben In this workshop we'll discuss tips for making history fun for your homeschool student, and hopefully for you too.
+J. Aaron Gruben In this workshop we'll discuss tips for making history fun for your homeschool student, and for you too!
+Mr. Gruben has a passion for history and the many educational opportunities it provides.
 We'll also discuss some practicalities of studying history, and resources you can use to do it.